raffis/mongodb-query-exporter/README.md

 Use the `-help` flag to get help information.

-If you use [MongoDB Authorization](https://docs.mongodb.org/manual/core/authorization/), best practices is to create a dedicated readonly user:
+If you use [MongoDB Authorization](https://docs.mongodb.org/manual/core/authorization/), best practices is to create a dedicated readonly user with access to all databases/collections required:

 1. Create a user with '*read*' on your database, like the following (*replace username/password/db!*):